ganrad/oci-ai-services/oci-ai-ad-uad/README.md

       ![alt tag](./images/section-3-1.png)

-   2. Store the training data set in OCI Object Store Bucket
+   2. Select and store a training data set in OCI Object Store Bucket

-      In this tutorial, we will use OCI Object Store Bucket to store training data set files.
-We will then use these files to train anomaly detection models.
+      In this step, we will store training data set for use case #4 (Monitor Blood Glucose Levels) in OCI Object Store Bucket and then use it to train an Anomaly Detection *Model*.
+This data set contains normal blood glucose readings collected over a period of 3 to 4 months.

+      The trained model will then be used to infer high or low glucose values (anomalies) in a test data set in Section [4].

+      This example along with the sample data set showcases how OCI Anomaly Detection Service automatically infers upper and lower bounds for a given data set that contains no seasonal or cyclic patterns and trains a model to detect values (point anomalies) that fall outside the nominal range.

+      Feel free to choose any data set from Section [2] to train your model, understand the data pattern, run inference and verify test results.
+By following the steps in this tutorial, you can also use your own data set to train a model and detect anomalies.

       Click on the hamburger icon on the top left and then click on **Storage** in the display menu.
 See screenshot below.